gonzalezreal/IndeterminateTypesWithCodable/README.md

 # Indeterminate Types with Codable in Swift
-This playground explore two different approaches to decode or encode JSON containing objects whose type is determined by a property.
+This playground explores two different approaches to decode or encode JSON containing objects whose type is determined by a property.

 ```json
 {